chulminy/AE_ENVE_GEOE_121/README.md

 |Class 22|**Advanced Topic II: Pseudocode**|&nbsp;|&nbsp;|
 |Class 23|**Advanced Topic III: Graphics**|&nbsp;|&nbsp;|
 |Class 24|**Review Class**|&nbsp;|&nbsp;|
-Advanced: bsxfun, function handle, pseudocode reading,RREF

 ## Programming Labs
 There will be ten programming labs and nine lab assignments.
-The assignments are designed to review lectures as well as build programming capabailyt.
-Students are asupposed to complete all tasks and turn their works by the end of the lab.
+The assignments are designed to help understanding of course materials as well as build programming capability.
+Students are supposed to complete all tasks and turn their works **by the end of the lab (11:30 am)**.
+The instructor and two TAs will help complete the task within each lab session.
 Attendance in the labs is not mandatory, but students who do not attend/are absent from the labs for any reason must submit the lab assignment **before the lab starts (9:30 am)**.
 No late submission is accepted for those who do not attend the labs (TA will check your submission time).

-Your partners will be changed in every single labs.
+In each lab, the TA will assign your new partner to solve the problem together.

 |Lab|Topic|Starting Date|Lab Date|Due Date|
 |:----|:-----|:-----|:----|:----|